 When you’re looking for ways to quickly obtain cash you probably think of a loan.
 Obtaining a loan usually requires pristine credit.
-A car title loan can help you get the cash you need without perfect credit because you use your vehicle’s title as collateral for the loan.
+A car title loan or online registration loans can help you get the cash you need without perfect credit because you use your vehicle’s title as collateral for the loan.

 Each state that allows this loan type also restricts the interest rates that the lender can charge.
 The financial institutions are also limited in the means they may use to repossess a vehicle.
 They can not use force or illegal means.